getditto/CoreDataDitto/README.md

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
+(Currently the example is useless, please see the XCTest cases instead!)

 ## Requirements